The Best Daily Planners for Optimum Organization

 Day Designer A5 Planner

 The A5 planner from Day Designer is similar to the Flagship, but it comes in a smaller package and it has a few extra features.
 It has the same layout as the flagship, but the schedule is a little bit shorter (6 a.m. to 9 p.m.).
 It also has built-in space for health information and meal tracking.
-The Day Designer A5 planner is undated, so you can skip days whenever you want, and has multiple beautiful cover options for you to choose from.
+The Day Designer A5 planner is undated, so you can skip days whenever you want.
+It also has multiple beautiful cover options for you to choose from.

 Emily Ley’s The Simplified Planner